New to NAYC

 The Role of USEF:

 USEF (United States Equestrian Federation) is the governing body for our sport.
-For NAJYRC, USEF serves as the event organizer.
+For NAYC, USEF serves as the event organizer.

 Athletes may earn qualifying scores at any CDI/Y/J event held within the qualifying period.
 CDI scores are not automatically counted; riders must report their scores by submitting a CDI Report Form within the designated time period.

-If you are interested in qualifying for NAJYRC, the first thing you need to do is contact your Regional Coordinator and inform them of your interest.
+If you are interested in qualifying for NAYC, the first thing you need to do is contact your Regional Coordinator and inform them of your interest.
 They are your first line of communication.
-They cannot help you or answer your questions if they do not know you are interested in the NAJYRC event.Find Your Regional Coordinator
+They cannot help you or answer your questions if they do not know you are interested in the NAYC event.Find Your Regional Coordinator

 Athletes, coaches, and parents should read through this document carefully.
 This is your guide.
 If you have any questions about the information found in the selection procedures, please contact your Regional Coordinator or the USDF.Selection Procedures